USBAkimbo/public-home-infra/README.md

 # What is this?
-- This is the public fork of my home infra repo that I've been working on since 2024-04 (about 7 months so far)
+- This is the public fork of my home infra repo that I've been working on since 2024-04
-- This contains Terraform for Proxmox, Ansible to configure Ubuntu VMs and primarily Kubernetes using Talos Linux for apps
+- This contains Ansible to configure Ubuntu VMs and primarily Kubernetes using Talos Linux for apps
 - I've also got some self hosted runners, CCTV, lots of Ansible configs, etc
-- This will inevtiably rot over time, so please note that today is 2024-11-16 and if this hasn't been updated in more than 6 months, you should take everything here with a large grain of salt
+- This will inevtiably rot over time, so please check the commit history
+- If this hasn't been updated in more than 6 months, you should take everything here with a large grain of salt
 - Also note that Terraform for Proxmox is currently broken because I can't be bothered to update the provider as I don't use it - Talos VMs are too quick and simple to create
 - I heavily use the K8s parts, so you'll find they're up to date and hopefully useful
+- The Ansible parts should provide good inspiration too
 - Enjoy

 # GitHub Actions self-hosted runner